-RSM operates with one central hub (in Kabul/Bagram) and four spokes in Mazar-e Sharif, Herat, Kandahar and Laghman.
-It focuses primarily on training, advice and assistance activities at the security-related ministries, in the country’s institutions and among the senior ranks of the army and police.
-The Resolute Support Mission works closely with different elements of the Afghan army, police and air force.
+RSM operated with one central hub (in Kabul/Bagram) and four spokes in Mazar-e Sharif, Herat, Kandahar and Laghman.
+It focused primarily on training, advice and assistance activities at the security-related ministries, in the country’s institutions and among the senior ranks of the army and police.
+It worked closely with different elements of the Afghan army, police and air force.

 - Supporting planning, programming and budgeting;

 - Assuring transparency, accountability and oversight;

 - Supporting the adherence to the principles of rule of law and good governance;

 - Supporting the establishment and sustainment of such processes as force generation, recruiting, training, managing and development of personnel.

 The decision to launch a follow-on, NATO-led non-combat mission to continue supporting the development of the Afghan security forces after the end of ISAF’s mission in December 2014 was jointly agreed between Allies and partners with the Afghan government at the NATO Summit in Chicago in 2012.
 This commitment was reaffirmed at the Wales Summit in 2014.